North Saanich BC, Canada.

 We made templates of our windows with wax paper (it's what we had, and it works well).
 The wax paper was the right height, covering the window entirely.
 We taped it up to the wall, and drew out the shape with a marker.
 Then, we cut along the line, and labelled each template.

 We found curtains at a thrift store to use for this project.
 We laid out the fabric and placed our template on top, securing the template to the fabric with needles on the corners.
-We then measured, and marked a 3.5 cm border all around to accomodate both a 1 cm seam (to prevent unravelling) and a 2 cm strip of velcro with extra padding.
+We then measured, and marked a 3.5 cm border all around to accommodate both a 1 cm seam (to prevent unravelling) and a 2 cm strip of velcro with extra padding.

 We cut the fabric along the line, and folded the seam, laying the sticky strip of velcro (soft side) over the folded seam.
 We stitched the velcro onto the fabric bottom and top edge using our sewing awl(speedy stitcher).
 The sides have no velcro, but we stitched the seams.